auca/com.121/Practice/Practice_01.md

 ## GitHub Checkpoint #1

-For the first GitHub Checkpoint, you need to prepare, commit, and push Problems 1 and 2 for Lab 1 to your private course repository on GitHub.
+For the first GitHub Checkpoint, you need to prepare, commit, and push Problem 1 for Lab 1 to your private course repository on GitHub.
 You have to get the repository from the instructor if you don't have one.
-Submit the last commit ID without any extra characters here on Canvas, pointing to the snapshot where all the problems were ready.
+Submit the last commit ID without any extra characters here on Canvas, pointing to the snapshot where all the code is ready.
 You may make new commits and resubmit before the deadline multiple times.

 You must create a `Readme.md` file in the root of your course folder.
 The Readme file should contain the following text for now.